 - Moisturize.
 A dab of hand cream can’t make all the difference, but it can be a welcome start.

-Free self care ideas to preserve your bank account and your peace:
+Free ways to preserve your bank account and your peace:

 - Subscribe to the Goodnewsletter!
 We send out daily emails filled with good news that will shift your perspective and turn the heartache into hope.

 - Light a candle.
 Pick your favorite scent in your collection (because, come on, we know you have a collection, and let it put you at ease.